 Before I visited Costco, I also looked online at several discount mail order pharmacy sites, domestic and foreign.
 I price shopped to see who was cheaper.
 The GoodRx prices beat the online websites, hands down.

 I also called around to local pharmacies asking what their best price was for my needed medication.
 Overall, for larger quantities, I found Costco to be the best place to go.
+You do not have to buy an annual membership to use their pharmacy either.
+Though, I found a membership helpful for best pricing.

 Other Similar Apps to GoodRX: LowestMed , OneRX , HelpRX – All work very similar to GoodRX in that you can print out coupons and take to the lowest price pharmacy.